-I’m always thankful I live in a Buddhist country and not a right-wing Muslim one, but no more so than when I read ridiculous stories about the latest extremist measures in Indonesia, a country that couldn’t be called a ‘democracy’ or ‘open-minded’ in any stretch of the imagination.
+I am always thankful I live in a Buddhist country and not a right-wing Muslim one, but no more so than when I read ridiculous stories about the latest extremist measures in Indonesia, a country that couldn’t be called a ‘democracy’ or ‘open-minded’ in any stretch of the imagination.

 According to the lawmakers, alcohol has a ‘negative impact on the nation’.
 So much so they are considering putting a law into effect that would give anyone in Indonesia that brews alcohol, sells it, buys it or drinks it a mandatory 2-year jail sentence.

 Something that, of course, Thailand would love.
-As, being a democracy and open-minded enough itself to allow the consumption of alcohol just about everywhere, Thailand would see even more tourists coming to its fair shores.
-Tourists that would no longer even consider a trip to Indonesia.
+As, being a democracy and open-minded enough itself to allow the consumption of alcohol just about everywhere, Thailand would likely see even more tourists coming to its fair shores than previously.